 First permanent International Criminal Court, the ICC is a international juridictional entity competent to judge the most serious crimes such as genocide, crime against humanity, war crime and crime of aggression.
 Its seat is at The Hague in the Netherlands and gathers 122 States.

 The ICC can only intervene if the States parties don't have the appropriate jurisdiction.
-The Court complete in a way the national jurisdiction.
-But the Court tries only individuals and not States.
+The Court completes in a way the national jurisdiction.
+But the Court trials only individuals and not States.
 The Prosecutor can be seized for many cases.
 First of all, only States having ratified the Rome Statute can submit a complaint to the Prosecutor.
-Then, the Security Council can refer him a case, and finally the Prosecutor can decide himself to open an inquiry.
+Then, the Security Council can refer to it a case, and finally the Prosecutor can decide himself to open an inquiry.
 The individuals are not competent to submit a complaint to the Court.
 However, they may submit communications to the Prosecutor.
 Finally, no person would be judged for a crime committed before the entry into force of the Statute.
-For States having joined the Court after 2002, the retroactivity is applied from their ratification.
+For States having joined the Court after 2002, the retroactivity is not applied from before their ratification.

-The NGOs may play a key role in the process submitting informations to the Court or offering assistance to the victims by helping them along the process.
+The NGOs may play a key role in the process of submitting informations to the Court or by offering assistance to the victims by helping them along the process.

 Some mechanisms require that domestic remedies be exhausted before they accept a complaint.
 This is in particular the case of the Complaint Procedure of the Human Rights Council, the treaty bodies, regional mechanisms as well as the International Criminal Court.